Complete blood count (CBC) definition

-Haemoglobin is a protein that carries oxygen around the body.
+Hemoglobin is a protein that carries oxygen around the body.
 Its normal range is 13.5 to 17.5 g/dL for men, and 12 to 15.5 g/dL for women.
-Haematocrit indicates the proportion of the count that are red blood cells.
+Hematocrit indicates the proportion of the count that are red blood cells.
 A normal range is a 0.33 to 0.42 ratio.

 MCV is mean cell volume, and should be 74 to 87 fL.
 MCH is the amount of hemoglobin per blood cell, and a normal range is 24 to 29 pg.

 WBC stands for white blood cells, and indicates the total number of white blood cells in the blood.
 A normal range is 4.5 to 12 x 109/L.

 Neutrophils, lymphocytes, monocytes and eosinophils are all types of white blood cells.
 Their absolute counts should be: